NathalieWijaya/Tripify/README.md

 4. Run the migrations and seedings php artisan migrate --seed

+5. Connect the storage:
+php artisan storage:link

-5. Start the development server: php artisan serve
+6. Start the development server: php artisan serve

-6. Run ngrok and make the server live: ngrok ngrok http {PORT}
+7. Run ngrok and make the server live: ngrok ngrok http {PORT}

-7. Copy the forwarding link and login to Midtrans sanbox https://dashboard.sandbox.midtrans.com/login
+8. Copy the forwarding link and login to Midtrans sanbox https://dashboard.sandbox.midtrans.com/login

-8. Go to Setting > Configuration and paste the forwarding link.
+9. Go to Setting > Configuration and paste the forwarding link.
 Add "/api/callback" at the end.
 Lastly, scroll and click Update button.

 ## Authors